rinslow/bdd-lazy-var/README.md

 ## TypeScript Notes

-It's also possible to use `bdd-lazy-var` with TypeScript.
+It's also possible to use `jspec` with TypeScript.
 The best integrated dialects are `get` and `getter`.
 To do so, you need either include corresponding definitions in your [tsconfig.json](http://www.typescriptlang.org/docs/handbook/tsconfig-json.html) or use ES6 module system.

 <details>
   <summary>tsconfig.json</summary>